 Michael is a trusted advisor to publicly traded and privately held companies, public institutions, investors and high-profile individuals.
-He has experience assisting clients in a broad range of industries, in all manner of disputes, including civil, commercial and regulatory proceedings.
+He has experience assisting clients in a broad range of industries, in all manner of disputes, including civil, commercial, regulatory and class proceedings.
 An experienced advocate, he has represented clients as first and second chair at motions, hearings, trials and appeals before various courts and administrative tribunals in Ontario.
 Businesses and individuals also consult Michael on their obligations in the political sector, including ethical compliance, conflicts of interest and lobbying law.

 In addition to his diverse trial practice, Michael was formerly the Vice-Chair of the American Bar Association's Business Law Section subcommittee on Class Actions.
 From 2014 - 2019 he contributed to and edited the Class Actions chapter in the ABA's annually updated Recent Developments in Business and Corporate Litigation.

 - Successfully obtained injunctive relief for a major financial institution to compel a software service provider to end the improper shut down of a vital software service in breach of the contract between the parties.

 - Assisted auditor in shareholder misrepresentation class action involving allegations of misrepresentations made in public disclosure documents.

 - Represented the master distributor in a chemical supply chain successfully prosecute a multi-million dollar claim for numerous breaches of a master distributor agreement.
 The dispute was resolved in favour of the master distributor in advance of private arbitration.

 - Representation of energy companies in various proceedings relating to wind power projects in Ontario.